top of page

 What This Retreat Tells Us About Community Healing

-At its core, the Girls Rule the World retreat reflects what We Think 4 A Change stands for: faith in action, healing through love, and hope for the journey ahead.
-It shows what’s possible when we build spaces where Black and Brown women affected by HIV can rest, speak, laugh, and be restored.
+At its core, the Girls Rule the World retreat reflects the fundamental principles of We Think 4 A Change: faith in action, healing through love, and hope for the journey ahead.
+It exemplifies what’s possible when supportive spaces are built for Black and Brown women affected by HIV.
+Here, they can rest, speak, laugh, and be restored.

 A Community Effort

-We offer deep gratitude to Kesha Laguins, Faye Marshall, Gladys Hutchins, Mozella Lawrence, and Anita Crews for their support.
-It takes a community to create a retreat rooted in trust—and this team made it happen.
+We offer our heartfelt gratitude to Kesha Laguins, Faye Marshall, Gladys Hutchins, Mozella Lawrence, and Anita Crews for their unwavering support.
+Building a retreat rooted in trust takes a village, and this incredible team made it a reality.

 Why This Matters

-Women—especially Black women—continue to be disproportionately impacted by HIV in the U.S. Yet too often, their voices are left out of the conversation.
-This retreat is a model of what trauma-informed, culturally grounded support can look like.
+Women—especially Black women—continue to be disproportionately impacted by HIV in the U.S. Unfortunately, their voices are often overlooked in conversations about health and wellness.
+This retreat serves as a model of what trauma-informed, culturally grounded support can look like.

 FAQ